Azeezah/game-dev-final-project/README.md

 <br>Bradley Aboua
 <br>Nikesh Subedi

-## How to pull code and push changes:
+## How to pull, push and commit changes:
 This project is large and so some parts are broken off into [submodules](https://gist.github.com/gitaarik/8735255).
 The project is designed to run even if you don't have space to download all submodules.

 ### Current Submodules: